bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     !!! note ""
         The `[Date]` in the second row shows the expression to evaluate, while "Date" in the first row is the literal header label - we can change it too.

 1. Similarly, add _Order_ and _Product_ to the second and third columns.
 Add _Qty_ as well: drag it to the right side of the last column; the cursor icon will change to + sign, and a blue line at the end of the table will appear.
-This will add a new, fourth column.
+This will add a new fourth column.
 Add _LineTotal_ similarly into the fifth column.

     ![Additional columns](../images/reportingservices/rs-table-add-order-product-qty-col.png)